nicklockwood/iVersion/README.md

 Installation
 --------------

-To install iVersion into your app, drag the iVersion.h and .m files into your project.
+To install iVersion into your app, drag the iVersion.h, .m and .bundle files into your project.
+You can omit the .bundle if you are not interested in localised copy.

 As of version 1.8, iVersion typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look it up on the App Store.